janjakubnanista/ts-reflection/README.md

 After I finished [`ts-reflection`](https://www.npmjs.com/package/ts-reflection), a TypeScript transformer project that generates type guards based on your types, I decided to take the knowledge I gained and create a transformer that would free me from ever having to type anything like the above manually.

+## Installation

+You can find comprehensive installation instructions in the [installation document](https://github.com/janjakubnanista/ts-reflection/blob/main/docs/INSTALLATION.md).

+## API

+You can find comprehensive API documentation in the [API docs](https://github.com/janjakubnanista/ts-reflection/blob/main/docs/API.md).

+<a id="acknowledgement"></a>
 ## Acknowledgement

 This idea was inspired by [`ts-transformer-keys`](https://www.npmjs.com/package/ts-transformer-keys) NPM module.
 The E2E testing infrastructure that ensures compatibility with all minor TypeScript versions is based on my [`ts-reflection`](https://www.npmjs.com/package/ts-reflection) project.